HabibUllah61103/DSA-Game-Pygame/README.md

 ### Method 2: Using the Executable

+1. Go to the [Releases](https://github.com/HabibUllah61103/Pygame-Raycaster/releases) page
-1. Download the latest release from the releases section
+2. Download the latest release zip file
-2. Extract the zip file
+3. Extract the zip file
-3. Run the executable file (main.exe)
+4. Run the executable file (main.exe)

 ## Controls